-Under the above-mentioned Rule 1207(19), Directors and designated employees must refrain from dealing in the listed securities of the Company on short-term considerations and when they are in possession of unpublished pricesensitive information in relation to the Company and/or its subsidiaries or associated companies.
-Directors and designated employees are also not to deal in the Company's securities during the period commencing two weeks before the announcement of the Company's financial statements for each of the first three quarters of its financial year, or one month before the announcement of the Company's full financial year results, as the case may be, and ending on the day of the announcement of the relevant results.
+Under the above-mentioned Rule 1207(19), Directors and designated employees must refrain from dealing in the listed securities of the Company on short-term considerations and when they are in possession of unpublished price-sensitive information in relation to the Company and/or its subsidiaries or associated companies.
+Directors and designated employees are also not to deal in the Company's securities during the period commencing one month before the announcement of the Company's half year and full year financial statements (as the Company does not announce its quarterly financial statements).